PROPERTY ASSESSMENT ADMINISTRATION AND FINANCE

 195.099 Periodic review.—

-(1)(a) The department shall periodically review the assessments of new, rebuilt, and expanded business reported according to s.
+(1)(a) The department may review the assessments of new, rebuilt, and expanded business reported according to s.
 193.077(3), to ensure parity of level of assessment with other classifications of property.

 (b) This subsection shall expire on the date specified in s.
 290.016 for the expiration of the Florida Enterprise Zone Act.

-(2) The department shall review the assessments of new and expanded businesses granted an exemption pursuant to s.
+(2) The department may review the assessments of new and expanded businesses granted an exemption pursuant to s.
 196.1995 to ensure parity of level of assessment with other classifications of property.